greysome/greysome.github.io/_posts/2022-12-24-quotients-fg-module-pid.md

 [^1]: It turns out that $m\le n$ always, but we don't know that at this juncture.
 [^2]: Here $a-b$ is defined as 0 if $a<b$, and the usual difference otherwise.
+[^3]: This is obvious in the case $D=\Z$: here $l$ denotes the maximum order of an element, and clearly passage to the quotient cannot increase the order.